reimar22/guides/docs/source/index.rst

     setuptenant/Thales.IDPrimeVirtual.SetupTenant create -i /publish/Config/idp-configuration.json -p /publish/Config/policy-configuration.json -a "<sta -client-secret>" -k false

-.. note:: Please be aware that by setting the parameter "-k false" it is not possible to use offline mode for this tenant.
-If a HSM with a key export partition is used and you would like to use offline mode, then set this paremeter to "true".
+.. important:: Please be aware that by setting the parameter **"-k false"** it will not be possible to use offline mode for this tenant.
+If an HSM with a key export partition is used and you would like to use offline mode, then set this paremeter to **"-k true"**

 After successful execution of the script it will display the **tenant information** generated from the configuration files.
 You will find this information also in a file with the name “<TenantId>.txt” in the folder “/publish/Tenant/”.